samirasaadseif/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that counts the number of directories
+a script that lists environment variables